 Participants in College of Design study abroad programs must be accepted into their program of study because our programs are usually major-specific.
 In addition, you should have a certain amount of knowledge about your major before you travel abroad to study it.
 However, it’s never too early to start thinking about studying abroad and start saving money for an experience after you are accepted into a program of study.

 After you have been accepted into your program of study, you can focus more on exploring options specific to your major, and you can establish a savings plan to help finance your experience abroad.

 College of Design Rome Program: Take Dsn S 301 in the spring of your third year.
 You will submit your ISUAbroad application for the program during Dsn S 301.

-Fall semester: Participate in the College of Design Rome Program or in the University of Western Australia exchange
+Fall semester: Participate in the College of Design Rome Program

 Can I afford to study abroad?